rewrite123/br-weather/README.md

 ## Side-note for Bottle Rocket

 This project is not completed.
 I would like to finish it and send you the completed project, however I recently had a complication requiring me to be out of my home and my office for multiple days.
 For this reason, I am submitting this application with the intent to finish it later so that at least you can see some of my methodologies for solving the problems I faced in this project.
+Just keep in mind, this project at this time represents no more than 6-8 hours of work.
 I can still answer emails during the day via my phone, but my laptop will be out of reach for possibly the next week.
 Thanks for your understanding and I hope to hear from you soon.

 ## Getting started